 Being a happy pessimist may sound like a contradiction in terms, but really, there is nothing inherently incompatible about being both happy and a pessimist.
 Here I should make a distinction between philosophical pessimism and what can be called dispositional pessimism.

-The former is a philosophical worldview, which proponents believe is an accurate perception of reality, whereas the latter is a kind of psychological disposition, an emotional tendency.
+The former is a philosophical worldview, which proponents believe is an accurate perception of reality, whereas the latter is a kind of temperament or emotional tendency.
 Pessimism, as a prevailing mood or inclination, involves focusing on the negative, seeing the worst aspects of things, believing that the worst will happen, and hopelessness.
 It is a doom-and-gloom kind of mindset.

 What is Philosophical Pessimism?

 Philosophical pessimism, in contrast to dispositional pessimism, is an umbrella term for a broad range of beliefs.
 However, what these beliefs share in common is the aim of facing up to the harsh realities of existence.

 For example, philosophical pessimism includes the belief that existence is a net negative, usually because the bad things in life outweigh the good, either in terms of how frequently undesirable things visit us or due to the stronger impact that unpleasant experiences have on us than pleasant experiences.
 The German philosophers Arthur Schopenhauer and Eduard Von Hartmann and the South African philosopher David Benatar hold this view.